akash-joshi/rocketrpc/README.md

 # functions-without-boundaries

-A typesafe websocket RPC library for your browser and nodejs applications.
+A typesafe websocket RPC library which thins the borders between clients and servers.

 While defining a server's APIs using TS, you can automatically define the frontend's function contracts.
 These functions can be called "natively", as if they're already present in the frontend itself.